dsc-courses/dsc80-2023-wi/syllabus.md

     mechanism to submit an assignment late.
-2. If it is past the late deadline **and** your code requires only minor fixes (e.g., the file name is wrong) we will fix your code at the cost of **two** slip days.
+2. If it is past the late deadline **and** your code requires only minor fixes (e.g., the file name is wrong) we will fix your code at the cost of **2** slip days.
 Note that these slip days are in addition to any slip days you already used on the assignment.
 You can submit a catastrophe regrade request the same way you submit a regular autograder regrade request, by filling out the [Autograder Regrade Request Form](https://docs.google.com/forms/d/e/1FAIpQLSdQL9-P-ZuTBKcOmYAOKsaptfcy-S6PS7Ihz6ORjaUU1Jy4Ug/viewform).